-Here are my updated recommendations for the best Usenet Providers of 2015:
+Here are my updated recommendations for the best Usenet Provider:

-Created in 1979, the Usenet is one of the original distributed networks.
-Still in wide use today, the Usenet now contains a enormous amount of media and messages!
-Usenet users upload every type of media file in existence (movies, TV shows, music and e-books).
-In its 30 year history, no one has ever been sued for downloading anything from the Usenet.
+Created in 1979, Usenet is one of the original distributed networks.
+Still widely used today, the Usenet contains an enormous amount of media and messages!
+Usenet users upload every type of media file (movies, TV shows, music, and e-books).
+In its 30-year history, no one has ever been sued for downloading anything from the Usenet.

 In 2004, a site called Newzbin started indexing the files available on Usenet and created the NZB file format.
-A NZB file is the Usenet equivalent of a torrent file.
-Basically, a NZB file that just contains a pointer to files available on Usenet.
+An NZB file is the Usenet equivalent of a torrent file.
+An NZB file that contains a pointer to files available on Usenet.